ChangyWen/LLM-Minority/README.md

 Here, `<application>` is `hiring`, `loan`, or `edu`.
 The sampling-pool suffix is normally `200` for hiring and `500` for loan and scholarship allocation.

-Disk requirements:

-- Included processed datasets: approximately 24 MB.
-- A full local working copy of the authors' outputs can require tens of GB.
-The current complete workspace uses approximately 39 GB for `outputs/` and 7.6 GB for archived raw shards; allocate at least 50 GB if reproducing all experiments from scratch.
-- Model weights require additional storage determined by the selected models and vLLM cache configuration.

 ## System Requirements

 ### Operating Systems